vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-07-14-zero-shot-image-classification.markdown

 By adopting a similar approach, our classification task aligns more closely with the model's pretrained understanding of how images relate to their textual descriptions.

-Well doing this we are decreasing the gap between the model's pretraining and our specific classification task.
-Now doing this all, we can do the classification based on the semantic similarity rather than exact matches to trained classes.
-For instance, even if the model was never explicitly trained on the class "horse", it could potentially classify an image of a horse correctly if it can match the image's vector representation closely with the vector of the text description "a large mammal like horse".

-This approach significantly expands the model's ability to generalize to new, unseen categories, making it more flexible and adaptable in real-world applications where new classes may frequently emerge.

 ### Final thoughts

 Let's take a step back and solidify our understanding before implementation.
 The CLIP model is pre-trained on a massive dataset of image-text pairs, learning that "a photo of a cat" corresponds to an actual image of a cat, and vice versa.
 This means whenever we feed an image or text into CLIP, we can expect it to grasp the relevance between the two.

 Now, if you want to get into the nitty-gritty of the algorithm, it's not overly complex.
-At its core, CLIP encodes each image and text as a 512-dimensional embedding vector.
+At its core, CLIP encodes each image and text as a n-dimensional embedding vector.
 Let's say T1 is the vector for "a photo of a cat", T2 for "a photo of a bird", and T3 for "a photo of a horse".
 If we have an image of a cat with embedding V1, the similarity score between V1 and T1 should be the highest among all text embeddings.
 This high similarity tells us that the V1 vector indeed represents "a photo of a cat".

 So, when we pass an image of a cat to our CLIP model, it should reason like "this is a cat, I know this already".
 Or if we input an image of bananas on a table, it might get the nerve and put up something like "I think this image shows bananas placed on a table".
 Pretty cool, right?

 We've achieved our goal of classifying images without explicitly training a model on specific categories.
 And this is how CLIP does the heavy lifting for us, leveraging its pre-training to generalize to a wide range of concepts and enable zero-shot classification.

 ### Using LanceDB